The Minnesota Teen Driver’s Licensing Roadmap

 Get Your "White Card": After finishing all 6 hours of professional lessons, Guardian issues the White Card (Certificate of Completion).
 You cannot take the Road Test without this.

 The Road Test: Schedule your appointment at a DVS exam station.
-Bring your permit, IDs, White Card, and your driving log.
+Bring your permit, primary and secondary IDs, White Card, and your driving log.
+Also bring a well-running vehicle with registration and proof of insurance.
 I will help you remember what to bring.

 Provisional License: Congratulations!
 Your teen can now drive solo (with some initial passenger and nighttime restrictions).